 Click the button below to learn about a program in the UK that fights and challenges the criminalization of individuals with Autism.

 Parkinson’s Disease (and other neurocognitive deficits)

 We understand that individuals diagnosed with Parkinson’s Disease may have memory deficits including early onset dementia.
-They may experience higher levels of stress, depression and anxiety as a result of their symptomatology.
-Along with this, they may experience sexual (or other) behavior that is problematic and/or have committed a sex crime as a result of having impulse control disorder (which sadly, is a side effect to the main medications for Parkinson’s Disease).
-At The Global Prevention Project we design a program that entails a multi-disciplinary clinical and medical team to ensure that the individual has their medical and mental health needs met.
+They may experience higher levels of stress, depression, and anxiety as a result of their symptomatology.
+Along with this, they may experience sexual (or other) behavior that is problematic and/or have committed a sex crime as a result of having an impulse control disorder (which sadly, is a side effect to many medications for Parkinson’s Disease).
+At The Global Prevention Project we design a program that entails a multi-disciplinary clinical and medical team to ensure the individual has their medical and mental health needs met.
 This often entails a Geriatric Psychiatrist, a Nutritionist, a Medical Social Worker, Home Health Care, A Neurologist, as well as our clinical team at The Global Prevention Project.™ Regular contact with the team is essential for ensuring that the individual’s needs are adequately being met while addressing, as best as possible, their problematic sexual behavior.
 We are aware that individuals with Traumatic Brain Injuries (TBI) who have problematic sexual behavior also have various medical and mental health needs.
-Therefore, similar to individuals with Parkinson’s Disease, our team is sensitive to the mental and medical health needs to best ensure that individuals are able to fully benefit from our specialized program.
+Therefore, similar to individuals with Parkinson’s Disease, our team is sensitive to these mental and medical health needs to best ensure that individuals are able to fully benefit from our specialized program.